shoplineapp/sl-nestjs-modules/CONTRIBUTING.md

 ```

 _Hint: If you need to install your local package in CI environment, you may use [ngrok](https://ngrok.com/) to generate a url pointing to your local registry and use that url in `yarnrc.yml` or `.npmrc`_

+## Publishing to npm

+Before publishing your packages to npm, make sure you have logged in to your npm account using [`npm login`](https://docs.npmjs.com/cli/v7/commands/npm-adduser) or by adding `//registry.npmjs.org/:_authToken=<token>` to your `.npmrc`.
+For more on npm token, see [here](https://docs.npmjs.com/creating-and-viewing-access-tokens).

+To publish new packages, run `yarn release:publish`, which will scan all packages and publish them if their current version cannot be found in the registry.
+If you have any packages that are still in progress that should not be published yet, you can add `private: true` in its `package.json` to prevent it from being published.